Bachelor of Business Administration - Human Resources Major

 - Conduct self-marketing campaigns

-The Orientation to Co-operative Education course is only offered in the Fall semester.
-Contact the Co-operative Education Coordinator for more information.
+The Orientation to Co-operative Education course is generally offered only in the Fall semester.
+Contact the Co-operative Education coordinator for more information.

-- Both the Orientation to Co-operative Education course and the co-op work terms are non-credit courses and have fees attached to them.
-See the 2011 - 2012 Fee Schedule and Schedule of Classes for more information.
+- Both the Orientation to Co-operative Education course and the Co-op work terms are non-credit courses and have fees attached to them.
+See the 2019/20 Tuition and Fee Schedules for more information

 - If you accept a work term position outside of Calgary, you will be responsible for your own relocation and living expenses in that location